viam-modules/event-manager/README.md

 # event-manager modular service

-*event-manager* is a Viam modular component that provides eventing capabilities using the generic component API.
+*event-manager* is a Viam modular service that provides eventing capabilities using the generic component API.

 The model this module makes available is viam-soleng:generic:event-manager

-The event manager is normally used in conjunction with a mobile app, which provides a user interface for configuring events, viewing camera feeds, and viewing alerts.
+The event manager is can be used in conjunction with a mobile app or web app, which provides a user interface for configuring events, viewing camera feeds, and viewing alerts.

-The event manager can be configured to looks for rules being triggered, based on:
+The event manager can be configured with rules to evaluate, based on:

 * Time of day
 * Computer vision detections
 * Computer vision classifications
 * Computer vision tracker events (new person seen that is not an approved person)

-When a rule is triggers, notification actions can occur of type:
+When a rule is triggers, configured notification actions can occur of type:

 * SMS (with media, e.g. MMS)
 * Email
 * GET push notification

-Video of any triggered event is captured and stored in Viam data management.
+Video of any triggered event is captured and stored in Viam data management via a video storage camera (configured as a dependency).

+Actions can also be configured that occur either:

+* After X seconds after an event is triggered
+* Based on an SMS response

+Configured actions are methods and payloads on other configured Viam resources.
+Currently only generic components/services and vision services are supported.
-Events can also be escalated via SMS response - for example, an end user that receives an alert SMS can respond to escalate, which can trigger actions like turning on lights and/or alarms.
+Example action: An end user that receives an alert SMS can respond responds with '1', which activates a Kasa switch via a component do_command() call.

-Triggered events can be queried and cleared with this module.
+Triggered events can be queried and deleted with this module.

-## Prerequisites

-None

 ## API